ploomber/ploomber/ARCHITECTURE.md

 mapping-like object that contains tasks and relationships among them.

-DAG is used to manage the status of tasks; for example, if a tasks's source code changes, `DAG` marks such task as `skipped` and is not executed again if the source doesn't change.
+DAG is used to manage the status of tasks; for example, if a tasks's source code hasn't changed since the last execution, `DAG` marks such task as `skipped` and is not executed again if the source doesn't change.
 Status resolution happens during a rendering step (`DAG.render()`), which runs before building the DAG.